Monel K500 Hex Bolts, Nuts, and Studs

 - Doctor blades and scrapers for pulp processing in paper production

 - Oil well drill collars and instruments, pump shafts and impellers, non-magnetic housings, safety lifts and valves for oil and gas production

 - Sensors and other electronic components

-Limiting Chemical Composition, %, of Monel K500
+Characteristics of Monel K500

 Information from Special Metals Corporations, owner of the Monel K500 trademark.